aldenq/Yodel/README.md

     using something in the 2.4ghz (channels 1-11) band will give best results. some leakage between channels will occur, in other words, if you are sending on channel 1
-    some of your messages can still be picked up by a robot listening on channel 2
+    some of your messages can still be picked up by a robot listening on channel 2 increasing the distrance between the channels will reduce this. yodel.setPower(int (dBm))

-  yodel.setPower(int (dBm))

     set transmission power, using this may damage your wifi hardware. wifi interfaces usually sit somewhere between 2000dbm and 3000dbm. currently a limit of 3500 dBm is hardcoded to reduce odds of damaging hardware. this is hardcoded around line 70 in config.py. check local laws before adjusting your interfaces power.